yoseflaw/KArgo/README.md

-# `KArgo` - Knowledge Acquistion from Special Cargo Text
+# `KArgo` - Knowledge Acquisition from Special Cargo Text

 `KArgo` is the automatic labeling implementation for my Master's Thesis: